thcathy/advent-of-code/README.md

 Advent of Code is a series of small programming puzzles for a variety of skill levels.
 They are self-contained and are just as appropriate for an expert who wants to stay sharp as they are for a beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme.

-I am sharing my sources which are written in Java 10 to anyone who is interested.
+I am sharing my sources which are written in Java 10-17 to anyone who is interested.

 Some coding considerations:

   * prefer readability (clean code) more than performance
-  * adapting the functional interface introduced in Java 8
+  * adapting new language features in the latest Java version
-  * including unit test cases in each solution
+  * including unit test cases in most of the solutions

 ## How to get the answer

-Running the java class as Java Application.
+Put your input inside java source file or correspondent text file.
+Then, running the java class as Java Application.
 The result will be printed to the console logs.

 ## Author